 - Talk to your managers to see how your existing team and the wider business would cope with change.

 - Identify gaps in your team's skills and capacity.

-- See if you can fill gaps cost effectively by adjusting existing roles or by providing training to develop you internal pool of candidates.
+- See if you can fill gaps cost-effectively by adjusting existing roles or by providing training to develop your internal pool of candidates.

 - Establish relationships with graduates, past employees and contacts through networking events to gauge interest in returning and to build a future talent pool.

-- Monitor previous hiring practices and expenditure to gauge the most successful and cost-effective channels to fill the role.
+- Monitor previous hiring practices and expenditures to gauge the most successful and cost-effective channels to fill the role.

 - Consider using a recruitment agency that specialises in your sector, and build a strong relationship so they get to know your business and your challenges.